rowama/tadlog/README.md

 An entry into a tad log can be a simple matter of timestamping the push of a button.
 Details are filled in later, at a more convenient time and user interface, if so needed.

+>Note: I'm just playing with Django.
+New to it, so pretty rough right now.
+>      Been out of the s/w development biz for several years.
+Coming back to
+>      oh so many changes.
+It's exciting, but I have a lot to learn.
+>      Complete noob with mobile development, HTML5, CSS3, etc.  There do
+>      seem to be several tools available to help.
+Just more stuff to learn
+>      though.